ucsb-cs16/w23-staff/Staff-Setup/Setup-Staff-Pages.md

 1. Navigate to the web page for the original repo.
 2. Click the Pull Requests tab, then the green `New Pull Request` button at upper right.
 3. You want the *base repository* to be the one in the `ucsb-csw8` organization for *your course* and you want the *head repository* to be your fork.
-   * In the example animation below, at first the base repo shows `w23c` instead of `w23k`.
-That's because `w23k` was forked from `w23c`, so by default, the pull request is going to the top of the fork tree.
-We have to manually select `w23k` if that's the repo we want.
    * The arrow should show the direction in which the changes are flowing, from your fork to the main repo.
    * Sometimes you may need to toggle the `compare across forks` link to get the proper options to show up.
 4. Click the green `Create Pull Request` button again.